memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 of the internal
 [`Spawner`](https://docs.rs/embassy-executor/latest/embassy_executor/struct.Spawner.html)
 handle for our executor.
 This handle allows us to spawn new tasks and send them over to our executor.
-The [`Spawner`] implements [`Copy`], so it can cheaply be passed around to different tasks to allow them to spawn new tasks.
+The `Spawner` implements [`Copy`](https://doc.rust-lang.org/core/marker/trait.Copy.html), so it can be cheaply passed around to different tasks to allow them to spawn new tasks.

 ```rust
 let p = embassy_stm32::init(Default::default());